tooxie/python-schizoid/README.rst

 ------------

-When Schizoid finishes installing everything it looks for a file named post_install.sh to execute user-defined actions.
-Remember that it *must* be an executable file.
+When Schizoid finishes installing everything it looks for a file named *post_install.sh* to execute user-defined actions.
+Remember that it **must** be an executable file.

-By default it doesn't exists, feel free to create it.
+By default it doesn't exists, you have to create it with the proper permissions.

 TODO list